MasudIbrahim/Excel/README.md

 This repo contains excel workbooks with various formulas & tools used to manipulate data.<br>
 These are used to find patterns and identify trends from raw data.<br>

-There is also a project task which involved creating a dashboard in excel looking into bike sales data.
+There is also a project task which involved creating a dashboard in excel looking into bike sales data.<br>
 Before creating a dashboard, I cleaned the data to make it easier to work with.<br> I:<br>
 -checked for and removed 26 duplicates<br>